cincuranet/blog/_posts/2008-08-29-228242-provider-for-entity-framework-for-firebird-is-back-and-ready-for-sp1-final.md

 ---
+title: |
-title: "Provider for Entity Framework for Firebird is back and ready for SP1 final"
+  Provider for Entity Framework for Firebird is back and ready for SP1 final
 date: 2008-08-29T17:58:00Z
 tags:
   - .NET